wp-plugins/tabbed-widgets/readme.txt

 == Changelog ==

+*	**1.1** (Jan 23, 2011) -- Added support for WP 3.1, updated accordion lib, new default CSS for Twenty Ten, simplified base CSS for all other themes, improved performance (use inline JS vars instead of another WP call).
 *	**0.9** (Jun 6, 2010) -- CSS fixes for Twenty Ten and WP 3.0 in general.
 *	**0.9** (Apr 10, 2010) -- Add IDs to tab links, so that one can style each tab individualy (use background images, for example).
 *	**0.84** (Dec 17, 2009) -- List of available widgets was also trying to list inactive widgets, which caused errors on some setups.
 Now we include only the active widgets (placed inside any of the sidebars).